Dr Sarah Jarvis, MBE

 10 min read

 When I first became a GP in 1990, diabetes wasn't a common condition.
-Today, the situation is very different – since the early 1990s, the number of UK adults with diabetes has more than trebled, from 2% to 7%.
+Today, the situation is very different – since the early 1990s, the number of UK adults with diabetes has more than doubled.
 In fact, 1 in 10 over 40s in the UK is now living with diabetes.

 There are two main types of diabetes.
 This is an autoimmune condition – your body's immune system, which usually helps you fight off infection and other intruders, mistakes part of your body for an enemy and attacks it.
 Type 1 diabetes usually comes on in childhood or early adulthood, and needs treatment with insulin injections from day one.
 That's because your pancreas can't make insulin – essential to regulate your blood sugar – at all.
 It's nothing to do with lifestyle and your weight or body shape doesn't affect your risk of type 1 diabetes.